Go Solar for $0 Down — Get Your Free Consultation

 Bottom line?
 Solar panels are tougher than you think—and you’re covered just in case.

-Will my homeowners insurance go up if I install solar?
+Will my insurance or property taxes go up if I install solar?

-It might increase slightly—but usually not by much.
-The good news is that most policies already cover things “Acts of God,” like hail and tornadoes.
+Your insurance premiums might increase slightly—but usually not by much.
+The good news is that most homeowners insurance policies already cover things “Acts of God,” like hail and tornadoes.
 However, the savings from solar often outweigh any added insurance cost.

 Most panels go on the south-facing side, which takes the brunt of the heat and weather.
-By covering it, your attic stays cooler—sometimes by 30–40 degrees—which means your A/C doesn’t have to work as hard.
+By covering it, your attic/top floor stays cooler (sometimes by 30–40 degrees), which means your A/C doesn’t have to work as hard.
 That adds up to even more energy savings!

 What kind of maintenance do solar panels need?